Mail Lists

 10. Click the Save button.

-The Parameters window will return and the selected criteria will appear in the window.
+The Parameters window returns and the selected criteria will appear in the window.

 11. Click the Done button.